grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 - **Scope**: Limit the contents of an image to the relevant portion.

-  Don't include distracting or unnecessary content and whitespace, such as your browswer window or tabs, or other window decoration.
+  Don't include distracting or unnecessary content and whitespace, or your browser window, browser tabs, or other window decoration.

 - **Format**: PNG and SVG are the preferred image formats.